 (iii) the New Registrant must transmit the Change of Registrant Credential to the Registrar;

 3.3 The Registrar may impose a 60-day inter-registrar transfer lock following a Change of Registrant.

-3.4 A Registrar may allow the Registered Name Holder to opt out of the 60-day inter-registrar transfer lock prior to any Change of Registrant request.
+We recommend to make this the default behavior unless an opt out of the 60-day inter-registrar transfer lock has been requested.

 3.5 If an Account Holder updates its registration data to effectively cause a Change of Registrant, through the Registrar’s control panel or other verifiable means, the exchange of the Change of Registrant Credential as described in section 3.2 is not required.